manobaneru/WSB-11-term/README.md

-1. app.py: script that takes cookies from sqlite database in your home directory using browser_cookie3 library
+1. Script that takes cookies from sqlite database in your home directory using browser_cookie3 library.
+2. SQLi practice.